Content Licensing Rights: Why Legal and Compliance Teams Need Better Software

 1. Agreement terms are complex.

 Media and entertainment content licensing models are fragmented.
-Managing traditional subscription-based linear (pay TV) and digital (SVOD) distribution is relatively straightforward when compared to the diversity of content and platforms we see today (FAST, AVOD, PVOD, and so on).
+Managing traditional subscription-based linear TV and digital distribution is relatively straightforward when compared to the diversity of content and platforms we see today (FAST, AVOD, PVOD, and so on).

 There are more distributors for content rights holders to manage.
 Over 300 streaming video services are available in the U.S. alone; a figure that’s doubled in five years.
 That number is increasing as niche players and traditional pay TV providers bring new solutions to market.
 There’s also more video content being created, but existing content doesn’t just disappear.
 Catalogues are growing.